Mademad/MyStaticSite/content/posts/The-Best-Web-Browser.md

 ---
 # Thorium Browser
-Thorium Browser is Faster and Better/ than other Chromium-based Browsers,/
+Thorium Browser is Faster and Better\
+than other Chromium-based Browsers,\
-It uses less Resources of the System/ but over all theme and style of its GUI/ is the same as Google Chrome.
+It uses less Resources of the System\
+but over all theme and style of its GUI\
+is the same as Google Chrome.